dogsbody/dans-cloud-init-config/README.md

 ## Usage

-Just run `generate-userdata.sh` an answer the prompts
+Just run `generate-userdata.sh` and answer the prompts

 ## ToDo
-* Set a hostname (and instance id?)
 * How do we know when the final reboot has happened?
 * Setup e-mail?
 * Turn off secure boot in Ubuntu?